Former Judge of the Supreme Court of India

 Authoring the unanimous judgment, Saran J held that Section 13(2)(a) was mandatory.
-He stated that if the legislature intended it to be merely directory, it would have included a provision for further extensions.
+He stated that if the legislature intended it to be merely a directory, it would have included a provision for further extensions.

 A five-judge Bench in Sushila Aggarwal v State (NCT of Delhi)(2020) clarified that there is no time limit on when individuals can seek anticipatory bail under Section 438 of the Code of Criminal Procedure, 1973 (CrPC).
-Justice Saran agreed with the majority that there is no statutory time limit on the protection of ‘anticipatory bail’ under Section 438 of the CrPC, and that the protection does not automatically expire when an accused is summoned to Court.
-The judgment observed that it was open to courts to impose appropriate conditions for anticipatory bail.
+Justice Saran agreed with the majority that there is no statutory time limit on the protection of ‘anticipatory bail’ under Section 438 of the CrPC and that the protection does not automatically expire when an accused is summoned to Court.
+The judgment observed that it was up to the courts to impose appropriate conditions for anticipatory bail.

 Justice Vineet Saran authored the judgment in Pam Developments v State of West Bengal.
-The two-judge Bench decided on whether the Government has special status in arbitration proceedings when applying for stay orders.
-Under Section 34 of the Arbitration Act, 1940, parties can file a written statement requesting for the proceedings to be stayed.
+The two-judge Bench decided on whether the Government has a special status in arbitration proceedings when applying for stay orders.
+Under Section 34 of the Arbitration Act, 1940, parties can file a written statement requesting for proceedings to be stayed.

-Justice Saran held that the Act does not provide for any special treatment to the Government, insofar as stay applications are concerned.
-He observed that merely because the Code of Civil Procedure, 1908 allows for differential treatment to the Government, it does not follow that the Arbitration Act also does.
+Justice Saran held that the Act does not provide for any special treatment to the Government insofar as stay applications are concerned.
+He observed that merely because the Code of Civil Procedure 1908 allows for differential treatment to the Government, it does not follow that the Arbitration Act also does.